 • Each parent’s ability to provide care for the child

-Unmarried mother’s rights in California
+Unmarried mothers’ rights in California

 In California, unmarried mothers have legal custody of their children by default, without needing to go through any court process.
 This grants them several parental rights, allowing them to make essential decisions for their child’s welfare.
+In all such decisions, the child’s well-being should be the top priority to ensure their health, safety, and emotional stability.

 For instance, an unmarried mother in California has the right to decide where her child lives and who watches over them.
 She is also able to choose a pediatrician and enroll her child in school, as well as make other important life decisions on behalf of the child.

 To further ensure their child’s best interest, mothers can also address custody and visitation rights for the father.
-In order to be recognized as a parent by California law, unmarried fathers must establish legal parentage or paternity.
+In order to be recognized as a legal parent by California law, unmarried fathers must establish legal parentage or paternity.
 This can be achieved by signing a voluntary declaration of paternity (VDOP) or obtaining a court order.

 When an unmarried father’s parental rights are established, he may be granted custody and visitation privileges in accordance with California law.
 It is essential that both parents cooperate and actively seek a fair resolution that takes into account the child’s well-being.
+The court may restrict a father’s visitation if safety concerns arise, including substance abuse or threats of kidnapping, under Family Code §3040.

 Who has custody of a child if there is no court order in California